AnotherDaniel/sdv-sankey/README.md

 # Automotive Software communities as a Sankey Diagram

-This is an attempt to visualize relationships/"artifact flow" between all the different automotive software communities.
+Attempt to visualize relationships/"artifact flow" between the different automotive software communities.
 There is no claim to completeness or correctness, or even usefulness.

 ## Code origins